xueyouluo/my_seq2seq/README.md

 # Seq2Seq models
 This is a project to learn to implement different s2s model on tensorflow.

 > This project is only used for learning, which means it will contain many bugs.
-I suggest to use nmt project to do experiments.
+I suggest to use nmt project to do experiments and train seq2seq models.
 You can find it in the reference part.

+## Models

+The models I have implemented are as following:

+- Basic seq2seq model
+    - A model with bi-direction RNN encdoer and attention mechanism
+- Seq2seq model
+    - Same as basic model, but using tf.data pipeline to process input data
+- GNMT model
+    - Residual conection and attention same as GNMT model to speed up training
+    - refer to [GNMT](https://arxiv.org/abs/1609.08144) for more details
+- Pointer-Generator model
+    - A model that support copy mechanism
+    - refer to [Pointer-Generator](https://arxiv.org/abs/1704.04368) for more details

 ## Structure